 Alert them of the scholarships you have, and they will probably be able to tell you more about the requirements if you are not sure about them.
 They will definitely be able to answer the first question for you, with extreme accuracy.
 They’re entire job is helping you understand the financial aid you have.

 Parents are amazing people filled with vast knowledge, and they should definitely know if you plan on dropping a class—because they might be the ones footing a bill when you need to retake the class.

 I am always here to help you if you need it.
 Email me, and I will try and give you the best advice possible.
 Definitely talk to a friend at your college as well, especially if that friend is in your class.
 They may be able to give you study tips you never thought of before, and help you bring your grade up.

 Important Course Dropping Definitions

-- Drop/Add: During the first week of classes there is usually a small window of opportunity where you can drop a class you don’t like an add another.
+- Drop/Add: During the first week of classes, there is usually a small window of opportunity where you can drop a class you don’t like an add another.
 This is for the class when you go to the first day and just know it’s not what you bargained for, and you just want to switch to another class as quickly as possible.
-You have really got to be hip to the knowledge of when the cut of date is, because it usually is sometime right after the first day of classes.
+You have really got to be hip to the knowledge of when the cut of date is.
+Drop/add is usually is sometime right after the first day of classes.

 - Withdraw: This is just a plain withdraw.
-You don’t take the class anymore, and it just shows up as an W on your transcript.
-You don’t get the grade for the class, but it doesn’t affect your gpa.
+You don’t take the class anymore, and it just shows up as a W on your transcript.
+You don’t get the grade for the class, but it doesn’t affect your GPA.